 Carefully remove meat to a platter, and skim off as much fat as you can from the liquid in the pot. (if you have a fat separator/gravy separator contraption, now is a good time to use it!)

-If you want to thicken the sauce, place pot over medium heat, mash together the butter and flour and whisk the paste into the boiling liquid.
+If you want to thicken the sauce, place pot over medium heat, mash together the butter and flour on a small plate or in a small bowl and whisk the paste into the boiling liquid.
 Allow to bubble until it reaches your desired thickness, a few minutes is usually sufficient.
 Taste for seasoning.
 I never add extra salt, between the saltiness of the stock, and the salt on the beef I find it’s not necessary, but just check.
 Add salt and pepper if you think it needs it.

 Before adding meat back to sauce, remove any large chunks of fat, and break meat up a bit.
 I don’t like to shred it, but feel free to shred if that’s what you like.
 I prefer to break it into fairly large pieces.